Chevrotain/chevrotain/packages/chevrotain/docs/tutorial/step2_parsing.md

 ```

 - Note that as a consequence of the parser having to 'know' its position in the grammar during runtime, the Parsing DSL methods need to be distinguishable when appearing in the same rule.
-  Thus in the `"expression"` rule above, the second appearance of `SUBRULE` with `atomicExpression` parameter has a '2' suffix: `$.SUBRULE2($.atomicExpression)`
+  Thus, in the `"expression"` rule above, the second appearance of `SUBRULE` with `atomicExpression` parameter has a '2' suffix: `$.SUBRULE2($.atomicExpression)`
-- Such errors will be detected during self analysis, and will prevent the creation of parser instances with a descriptive error message (fail fast...).
+- Such errors will be detected during self-analysis, and will prevent the creation of parser instances with a descriptive error message (fail fast...).

 ## Usage

-- But how do we actually use this Parser?
+- But, how do we actually use this Parser?

 ```javascript
 // ONLY ONCE